AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/xRotaryTimeLimitbar b4xlib/readme.md

 ###  xRotaryTimeLimitbar b4xlib by klaus
-### 10/02/2025
+### 10/23/2025
 [B4X Forum - B4X - Libraries](https://www.b4x.com/android/forum/threads/168897/)

-The xRotaryTimeLimitbar is a B4X CustomView, ity allows the selection of two time values with two sliders from a rotary slider bar.
+The xRotaryTimeLimitbar is a B4X CustomView, it allows the selection of two time values with two sliders from a rotary slider bar.
 It is b4xlib library running on all three platforms.

 The xRotaryTimeLimitbar.zip demo project and the xRotaryTimeLimitbar.b4xlib library files are added.